 Prior DUI convictions could result in a longer jail or prison sentence, depending on the number of prior convictions.
+Having a second, third, or even fourth drunk driving case can cause you additional consequences.

+When you are requested to take an evidentiary test, either with a breathalyzer or blood sample, you are required to take the test to determine if you are driving under the influence of alcohol or drugs.
 The court may increase a person’s sentence if the driver refused a chemical test at the time of arrest.

 When the blood alcohol content is .15% or higher, many courts will add additional jail time to the person’s sentence and could require a longer DUI Program.